-In the Finance element of the Committee Meetings, they are attended and clerked by the School’s Business Manager who initially circulates the Agenda for the meeting, which Governors on the committee can add to.
+In the Finance element of the Committee Meetings, they are attended and clerked by the clerk (employed by SIPS), who initially circulates the Agenda for the meeting, which Governors on the committee can add to.
 At the meetings, the Governors request that the Business Manager provides detailed information on the current budget position and highlights areas for discussion.

 The committee provides challenge and support to achieve overall effectiveness in its responsibilities for the financial position of the school.
 It feeds back to the full Governing Body at its twice termly meetings.

 The Finance Committee complies with the core responsibilities and strategic planning as set out in the ‘Governors External Review’ and is working on the action point regarding PP performance.

 Role of the Welfare Committee: